laganojunior/lalaheadpats/_posts/2019-10-13-poke-at-fighting-games-with-game-theory-pt2.markdown

 |          0.083    | Switch                         | 0.5         |  0                | 0        |  0.5                           |
 |                   | Value given attacker strategy  | 0.5         | 0.609             | 0.618    |                                |

-This is only 1 of many solutions because the game collapses to the defender just standing there 100% of the time, which just makes the game a draw and coin flip no matter what the attacker does, except the attacker needs to choose a strategy such that the defender doesn't want to do anything else.
+This is only 1 of many solutions because the game collapses to the defender standing there 100% of the time, which just makes the game a draw no matter what the attacker does, except the attacker needs to choose a strategy such that the defender doesn't want to do anything else.
 The end result is that the game is an overall draw.

 So now let's consider the step in game where (attacker health, defender health, turns left) = (5, 5, 2).
-We're still in sudden death mode, but we're allowing for another subgame after this one in case nothing hit.
-We get a payoff matrix that depends on the values on possible future games.
+We're still in sudden death life values, but we're allowing for another subgame after this one in case nothing hit.
+We now get a payoff matrix that depends on the values on possible future games.
 Note that if the turn passes to the defender, we have to invert the probability back to the perspective of the attacker.
 For example, if a transition to another game would have the defender winning 75% in that other game, the attacker's payoff here for going into that transition would be 25%.